Mourners gather to pay tribute to billionaire couple Barry and Honey Sherman

 She and other relatives said her sister never forgot those origins, adding they fuelled her lifelong focus on family and on giving back to society.

-Sniffles could be heard from the crowd as the Shermans’ family and friends spoke.
-Hundreds of employees from Apotex were in the crowd, with many wearing scarves in the company’s trademark bright blue and T-shirts saying “we will continue your legacy.”
+Sniffles could be heard from the crowd as the Shermans' family and friends spoke.
+Hundreds of Apotex employees were in the crowd, with many wearing scarves in the company's trademark bright blue and T-shirts saying "we will continue your legacy."

+Apotex Vice-Chairman Jack Kay recalled spending long hours working side-by-side with Barry Sherman, becoming good friends over the course of more than 30 years in business together.

+"(Barry) was a teddy bear in real life, with the mind of a steel trap and the stubbornness of a bull," Kay said.
+"We would tell each other that we would live to 120 ... which he later amended to 150 as in his words, ' there was too much to be done.'"

 Prime Minister Justin Trudeau, Ontario Premier Kathleen Wynne and Toronto Mayor John Tory were also among those gathered.

-Note: Note to readers: This is a corrected story.
-A previous version had the wrong spelling of Jonathon Sherman